Wanna skip ahead?

 Overall, don’t be too worried about getting a bad experience from either Byte or AlignerCo.

-Both companies bring an amazing service and customer experience to the market, and with their own risk-free trial periods, you may as well choose one, complete the impression kit, and listen to what their orthodontists advise you to do.
-Congratulations on investing in a better smile for your future self!
+Both companies bring an amazing product, customer experience, and free teeth whitening to the market, and with their own risk-free trial periods, you may as well choose one, complete the impression kit, and listen to what their orthodontists advise you to do. 🤷🏼♂️ Congratulations on investing in a better smile for your future self!